22 December 2012 Fenton Zawiya, Michigan

 We were traveling in a group and, by mistake, one of us was hit on the head and received a very severe wound.
 When that happened, that person immediately slept.
 Blood came out and we tried to fix it as much as we could.
 That young man slept and when he awoke he needed a ghusl (due to nocturnal emission).
 He asked his friends, “Do I have a rukhsa, permission to make tayammum (with dust or soil) and not with water?”
 We said, “No, you cannot, because the bleeding stopped so you cannot make tayammum, you must make ghusl (shower with water).”
 So the man took the shower, prayed, and afterwards he died.
 When we arrived to the Prophet (s), we told him what happened and fa qaala an-Nabi (s) qataloohu, qaatalahumullah, Prophet (s) said we had killed him, and if we didn't know (what to do) why didn’t we ask the one who knows?
 And `Ataa said, “It reached us that the Prophet (s) said, ‘If he had washed his body and left out the head where the injury afflicted him [it would have sufficed].’”

 So for every spiritual sickness there are spiritual tablets and for every physical sickness there are special verses from the Holy Qur’an to cure them.
 So you must ask the one who knows or otherwise you are killing the person by giving a recipe or prescription from yourself.
 If they didn’t know why didn’t they ask, for verily the cure for the sickness is one: to ask!
 You cannot try to cure yourself.
-Allah (swt) cures you through His Holy Verses of Holy Qur'an and through Holy Hadith of the Prophet (s).
-It was enough to make tayammum, as the Prophet (s) answered, instead of telling him to take a shower, which allowed water to enter his wound and caused an inflammation in his head, which killed him.
+Allah (swt) cures you through His Holy Verses and through Holy Hadith of the Prophet (s).
+It was enough to make tayammum, as the Prophet (s) answered, instead of telling him to take a shower, which allowed water to enter his wound and caused inflammation, which killed him.

-They made fatwa without knowledge.
+They made a fatwa without knowledge.
 What is happening today?
 They make fatwa without knowledge and cause chaos everywhere, which is a sickness by itself!
-The Prophet (s) said he was able to make tayammum, to tie his wound with his hand and when it healed he could then use water in wudu.
-He could have wrapped his wound, place his wet hand on the bandage, that would have been enough for him to pray!
+The Prophet (s) said he was able to make tayammum, to tie his wound, place his wet hand on the bandage, and that would have been enough for him to pray!